CGawronski/the-oscars/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## The Shoppies - Shopify Intern Challenge
+## The Oscars Nominations

-A movie nomination app for the first annual Shoppies, created with React and CSS.
+A movie nomination app using the OMDb API.
+Search for and nominate your favourite films.

-### Check out the live project here: [shoppies-colin.herokuapp.com](https://shoppies-colin.herokuapp.com/).
+### Check out the live project here: [the-oscars.herokuapp.com](https://the-oscars.herokuapp.com/).